Eggbuckland

-Eggbuckland is a suburb of the city of Plymouth in the county of Devon, England.
+Eggbuckland is a suburb of the city of Plymouth, in the ceremonial county of Devon, England.
 Before the Second World War Eggbuckland was a small village a few miles north of Plymouth.
 During the reconstruction of Plymouth many new suburbs were built and soon a new estate was built within one mile to the south east of Eggbuckland.
 During the 1970s the areas in between and surrounding the old village were all developed and the whole area is now referred to by the name Eggbuckland.
 The development of the A38 just south of Eggbuckland in the 1980s led to the area becoming very popular with commuters.

 Bocheland is of Saxon origin and means "Royal land held by charter".
 The Domesday Book of 1086 recorded that this manor was held by the King, William of Normandy, but was granted to the Saxon Heche or Ecca, thus the land was known as Heche or Ecca's Bocheland.
 This was the site of a Saxon church which was replaced by the present church of St Edward in 1470.
 The village was held by the Royalist Cavaliers during the Civil War against the Parliamentarian Roundheads and was badly damaged.

 During the 19th century the area was host to new Palmerston Forts built as part of a northern defense line around Plymouth.
 Much of the structures remain but are privately owned and used for differing purposes.

 Over time the name has been corrupted and by 1685 was Egg Buckland.
 By 1902, it was one word - Eggbuckland although the older usage is still seen around the city.

 In the 1870s, the original village was described thus in John Marius Wilson's Imperial Gazetteer of England and Wales: